A Beginner’s Guide to Disney World’s Marathon and Race Series

 Guests of Disney Resorts can take advantage of bus and/or monorail transportation to the starting line.
 Disney Resorts provide a recommended departure time to ensure on-time arrival for each race, which is typically 90-120 minutes prior to start time.

 For guests staying off property, Disney recommends carpooling or using ride-sharing vs. bringing a car.
-If bringing a car, runners should allow some extra time to get to their corral, as the lots closest to the starting line are reserved for busses.
+If bringing a car, runners should allow some extra time to get to their corral, as the lots closest to the starting line are reserved for buses.

 What to Bring